 Originating from United Kingdom and Ireland, a pie made with any kind of meat and mashed potato was traditionally called a cottage pie.
 Only when it’s made with lamb it would be called shepherd’s pie, because a shepherd looks after sheep.
 Nowadays, I think many of us just call it a shepherd’s pie regardless of what meat was used.

 Minced meat is usually used for my shepherd’s pie and my choice of meat is usually beef.
-Sometimes I would use pork if I’m making it for friends who don’t eat beef.
-The meat is sautéed with onions, garlic, mushrooms (my must-have) and carrots.
-If I have a can of corn kernels on hand I’ll also add some in it.
+Sometimes I would use pork or chicken if I’m making it for friends who don’t eat beef.
+The meat is sautéed with onions, garlic, mushrooms and carrots.
+If I happen to have a can of corn kernels on hand I’ll also add some them in.

 The filling is seasoned with dried herbs (I just use a pasta herb blend, but you can mix and match your own with parsley, thyme, oregano etc.), Worcestershire sauce (use light soy sauce if you don’t have it) and tomato paste.
 I like how the tomato paste add a subtle tomato-y flavour and thicken the whole meat filling slightly, but you can omit it or swap it with ketchup.
-I don’t use up a whole can of tomato paste, so the leftovers are frozen in tablespoonfuls so that I can use them in future recipes.
+I don’t use a whole can of tomato paste for shepherd pies, but leftover tomato paste can be frozen in tablespoonfuls.
+This is very useful for other future recipes

-Over the years of making and eating shepherd’s pie, I’ve realised we love a creamy mashed topping, especially a cheesy one, so I always add in cream/milk and cheeses into the mashed potatoes these days.
-This time I used mozzarella, cheddar and parmesan, but you can use whatever cheeses you like.
-You must score the top of the mashed potatoes (I used a fork) so that the sharp edges will brown in the oven.
+Over the years of making and eating shepherd’s pie, I’ve realised we love a creamy mashed topping, so I always add in butter, cream and cheeses into the mashed potatoes these days.
+I use a very simple formula of 10% add-ons – meaning for every 1 kg of potatoes used, I will add in 100g butter, 100g cream, and 100g cheeses.
+I typically use a mix of mozzarella, cheddar and parmesan, but you can use whatever cheeses you like.
+The resulting mashed potatoes are always so creamy and delicious.
+Do score the top of the mashed potatoes (I used a fork) so that the sharp edges will brown in the oven.
 I’ve never tried piping the mashed potatoes as I find it a chore (more things to wash)!